Updated: Sep 17

 I believe in our entire existence there are only variable states of imperfectness.
 Chasing perfection is like chasing a soap bubble.
 We run after it because it looks beautiful and shiny, momentarily thinking we caught it just to see it burst into nothingness.
 We feel lost and compelled to find another to chase.
 Like guinea pigs running inside a wheel.
 Exhausting ourselves but never arriving to our destination.
 Keep running until the day we die.

 As we are doing that we fail to understand that the magnificent, imperfect life that is breathtakingly beautiful in its flaws and cracks is all there is.
 It's never going to be perfect.
 Life is messy, people even more so.
 Sorry to break a bubble you were existing in, or no, I am not really.
 Happy to do so.
 Quite exhilarated to actually.
 Because that is why I am here.
-Be the Perfection Buster.
-Show you the perfectly imperfect way to find your best life, the best you.
-The you you always had the ability to be...begin to live in the state of pure happiness.
+Be the person showing you the perfectly imperfect way to find your best life, the best you.
+The you you always had the ability to be, underneath you always were...begin to live in the state of pure happiness.
 Help you claim your birthright of joy and connection.

 What did I mean with happiness being the cause of anxiety, depression and unhappiness?
 I meant that over time we have willingly allowed our perfection driven society define happiness for us, without ever questioning or challenging it.
 We have become sheep who believed the lies hook, line and sinker.